 Also read: Concrete slab & Sunken Slab

 - Pre-tensioned members are fabricated off-site.

 - Delay in delivery or production will cause a delay in the schedule, but the installation is easier and requires an enormous time in the crane.

-- Post-tensioned member is installed on-site; once the structure is concreted the stressing is no more critical in the schedule.
+- A post-tensioned member is installed on-site; once the structure is concreted the stressing is no more critical in the schedule.